piximi/documentation/_sources/hyperparameters.md

 ### Learning rate

 The learning rate is a value that determines by how much the model updates its internal parameters in response to the loss function.
-A low learning rate can result in a better performing model but can take a long time to train.
-Conversely, a higher training rate can lead to faster training but can result in a poorly performing model.

 ### Batch size